ItsScottGuidi/FoundryVTT-RPi/README.md

 # FoundryVTT-RPi

-I am going to show you how to setup FoundryVTT on a Raspberry Pi.
+I am going to show you how to setup FoundryVTT on a Raspberry Pi with a Cloudflare Tunnel.

 # Installing Raspberry Pi OS